nanliu/puppetlabs-appdirector/README.md

 ## Overview

-Puppet Labs AppDirector module provides an integration solution for [VMware vFabric Application Director](http://www.vmware.com/products/application-platform/vfabric-application-director/overview.html).
-The Puppet service enables AppDirector customers to deploy applications via puppet manifests or deploy AppDirector blueprints using existing puppet module available on [Puppet Forge](http://forge.puppetlabs.com/).
-The solution levarages AppDirector management console to configure Puppet classes and utilize forge modules to deploy services and create AppDirector blueprints.
+Puppet Labs provides an integration solution for [VMware vFabric Application Director](http://www.vmware.com/products/application-platform/vfabric-application-director/overview.html).
+The Puppet service enables Application Director customers to deploy applications via puppet manifests or deploy Application Director blueprints using existing Puppet modules available on the [Puppet Forge](http://forge.puppetlabs.com/).
+The solution levarages the Application Director management console to configure Puppet classes and utilize Puppet Forge modules to deploy services and create Application Director blueprints.

 ## Puppet Modules as Application Director Blueprints

-Deploying Puppet modules as blueprints in VMware Application Director environments consist of the follow steps.
+Deploying Puppet modules as blueprints in VMware vFabric Application Director environments consist of the follow steps.

-* install and setup Puppet service.
+* Install and setup Puppet service.
-* download and translate Puppet module.
+* Download and translate Puppet module.
-* install and setup aapplication service.
+* Install and setup application service.
-* configure and deploy application blueprint.
+* Configure and deploy application blueprint.

 ## Module Installation

-The github module only needs to be installed on the AppDirector management console.
-The repo provides some example scripts as well as a translation utility to map puppet modules to AppDirector compatiable service scripts.
+The github module only needs to be installed on the Application Director management console.
+The repo provides some example scripts as well as a translation utility to map Puppet modules to Application Director compatible service scripts.

 Requirements: Puppet Enterprise 2.5.0+ or Ruby 1.8.7 and Puppet Open Source 2.7.14+.